 January 7, 2018 / Stephanie Miskew / 0 Comments

-With your New Year’s Eve hangover in the rear view mirror, here are 5 Fabulous Wine Resolutions to guide your vinous exploration in the New Year.
-From becoming a better taster to planning a trip to your favorite wine region, I’ve got ya covered:
+With your New Year’s Eve hangover in the rear view mirror, it’s time to make some exciting plans for the year ahead.
+And if you’re interested in pursuing vinous enlightenment, here are 5 Fabulous Wine Resolutions to guide your vinous exploration in the New Year.

 5.)
-Wine-related Travel: Next time you’re booking a getaway why not head to your favorite wine region?
+Wine-related Travel: Next time you’re booking a getaway, why not cross a New Year’s Wine Resolutions off your list and head to your favorite wine region?
 Whether you’ve collected wine for years or are new to it, nothing will give you a greater appreciation for what’s in your glass than standing in the vineyard where the grapes are grown and talking to the people who make the wine.
 Most wineries offer tours and tastings which you can sign up for via their website and they’re usually very happy to hear from you!
 Here’s a link to some of my travel-related articles.

-I hope these suggestions inspire you to further embrace the world of wine in the New Year!
-If you have any other wine-related resolutions I’d love to hear about them, please let me know in the Comment section below.
+I hope these suggestions inspire you to empower your palate and embrace the world of wine in the New Year!
+If you have any other New Year’s Wine Resolutions I’d love to hear about them, please let me know in the comments section below.

 January 7, 2018 / Stephanie Miskew / 0 Comments